-As stated above, this post will guide you overall procedure of installation process that will cover the installation of the CSR and the SSL certificate.
+As stated above, this post will guide your overall procedure of the installation process that will cover the installation of the CSR and the SSL certificate.
 Keep on reading to learn more.

 Before beginning, take note of this: